Computing finite--temperature elastic constants with noise cancellation: Results

 For the production runs of all systems studied in this work, we selected damping times, $\tau_{\rm T}$, that ensure rapid convergence of the elastic constants, $C_{ij}$, to their reference values.
 Added advantage of the single damping time scheme is that it is easy to implement even in the complex polymeric systems.
 Figure~\ref{fig:cij_all} summarizes the time evolution and convergence behavior of $C_{ij}$ for each system.
 Notably, after the initial rapid relaxation, the amorphous samples exhibit a secondary, slower decay in the elastic constants $C_{ij}$ over time.
 This effect becomes increasingly pronounced with greater structural complexity-- for instance, the decay is noticeably slower in amorphous cellulose compared to amorphous silicon (see Figures~\ref{fig:cij_all}e, k, and n).
 A similar two--stage relaxation trend is observed in the case of the generic diatomic harmonic chain with thermal fluctuations (see Figure~\ref{fig:HO_relax_all}).
 At first glance, and in the absence of the theoretical insights provided by Figure~\ref{fig:HO_relax_all}, this transient behavior might be misinterpreted as an indication of flow or irreversible deformation within the sample.
 To rule out this possibility, we conducted a series of additional simulations involving energy minimization on pre--strained cellulose samples.
-In these tests, the atomic coordinates remained unchanged between the strained configurations and the corresponding energy--minimized states (data not shown), thereby confirming the absence of any flow--like behavior.
+In these tests, the atomic coordinates remained unchanged after relaxation to the next energy minimum between the initial and final configurations (data not shown), thereby confirming the absence of any flow--like behavior.
 Taken together, these observations suggest that the slow decay in $C_{ij}$ is not due to structural rearrangements but rather arises from intrinsic vibrational eigenfrequencies of the system.
 Specifically, the broad distribution of eigenfrequencies characteristic of polymeric and amorphous materials leads to a slow convergence of the elastic response.
-In particular, the overpopulation of low--frequency vibrational modes-- commonly referred to as the Boson peak~\cite{HORBACH1998320}-- is a key factor underlying the long-time decay of $C_{ij}$.
+In particular, the overpopulation of low--frequency vibrational modes-- commonly referred to as the Boson peak~\cite{Leonforte2005PRB,HORBACH1998320}-- is a key factor underlying the long--time decay of $C_{ij}$.